zenaviolet/zenaviolet.github.com/README.md

 #  DISADVANTEGES OF NATIVE APPLICATION

- a. time consuming development
+ 1. time consuming development

- b. require frequent installation
+ 2. require frequent installation

- c. lenthy downloading process
+ 3. lenthy downloading process

- d. code written for a multiple platform caccot be toilored for another platform
+ 4. code written for a multiple platform caccot be toilored for another platform

 # ADVANTEGES OF CROSS PLATFORM APPLICATION